APU Company

 APU's brand portfolio has now 35 brands of dairy and soft drinks products and alcoholic beverages for all segments of the local market.

-Its products are sold in markets such as China, Hong Kong, South Korea, Russia, Europe, and the USA.
+Its products are sold in markets such as China, Hong Kong, South Korea, Russia, Europe, and the United States.

 History

 Mongolian first vodka distillery opened in 1924 in Ulaanbaatar, Mongolia with 14 staff members after the regulation ‘The State Treasury is approved to oversee exclusive right of alcohol production' was approved.
 Later in 1927, with the assistance of Czech experts, the first national brewery began its production with Borgio brand beer.